springcomp/azure-functions-university/lessons/dotnet8/logging/README.md

 From the right pane, locate and click on one of the recorded logs, with the following message text: `"C# HTTP trigger function processed a request"`.

 Details from the selected log are displayed on the lower right pane.
-In particular, notice the following two properties:
+In particular, notice the following property:

-- `Category`: `Function.HelloWorldHttpTrigger.User`
-- `LogLevel`: `Information`
+- `CategoryName`: `AzFuncUni.Logging.HelloWorldHttpTrigger`

-Along with their messages, those are amongst the most important properties from the collected logs.
+Along with their messages, the _Severity Level_ and log _Category_ are amongst the most important properties from the collected logs.
 In the next section, you will dive into those properties in a bit more details.

 12. Hit <kbd>Ctrl</kbd>+<kbd>C</kbd> from the Console of the running application to stop its execution.